Doodles/wrks in progress

 Even though you are in Texas — or Tay-ha

-as it should rightly be known …
+as it should rightly be known

-(such foreignness I have yet to meet:
+(and hey, such foreignness I’ve yet to meet:

-those marching bands,
+those marching bands

 all that swinging all that swerving